openshift/ci-docs/content/en/docs/architecture/step-registry.md

   The step runs with custom credentials injected.
 {{< / highlight >}}

-Note that access to read these secrets from the namespace configured must be granted separately from the configuration being added to a step.
+**Note that access to read these secrets from the namespace configured must be granted separately from the configuration being added to a step.
 By default, only secrets in the `test-credentials` namespace will be available for mounting into test steps.
+Please follow the secret-mirroring
+[documentation](https://github.com/openshift/release/blob/master/core-services/secret-mirroring/README.md) to set up a custom secret in that namespace**

 #### Injecting the `oc` CLI